verygoodmarketing/kind-sunflower/src/pages/index.md

           Interdum et malesuada fames ac ante ipsum primis in faucibus.
     section_id: reviews
     subtitle: >-
-      We love helping our customers get more customers.
-We see every customer as a friend
+      We love helping our clients get more customers.
+We see every client as a friend.
-    title: What Our Customers are Saying
+    title: What Our Clients are Saying
     type: reviewsblock
   - actions:
       - label: Get Started